davidkhala/data/model/README.md

 - It also answers the who, what, where and why of the data elements.

 ## Entity Relationship Diagram (ERD)
-an ER diagram is a visual representation of the Entity–relationship model(实体关系模型)
+an ERD is a visual representation of the Entity–relationship model(实体关系模型ERM)
 ![](https://www.dbvis.com/wp-content/uploads/2023/08/1-10-1024x900.png)

+The ERM is a data model used to logically represent and describe relationships between real-world entities or concepts
+- typically used in designing a database.

 ## Relational schema